What is an Authenticated Sending Domain?

 - What is a subdomain?

-- What does an authenticated sending domain look like in the inbox?
+- What does a verified sending domain look like in the inbox?

 - Why can’t I just use my primary domain to send marketing content?